Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 caption = "How metrics are collected in Feeds Fun.
 Loki is added to demonstrate the possible next step in infrastructure development."
 ///

-Once in 2-3 years I start a new project and have to relearn agaon how metrics should be collected and visualized this time.
-Not that it is the only technology thing that changes over time, but it is guaranteed to change.
+Once in 2-3 years, I start a new project and have to "relearn" how this time to collect and visualize metrics.
+It is not a single technological thing that changes over time, but it is guaranteed to change.

-I [sent metrics via UDP]{post:@choose-nearest-language:collect-metrics-in-linux} to [Graphite](https://graphiteapp.org/) (in 2024, a post from 2015 looks funny), used SaaS solutions like [Datadog](https://www.datadoghq.com/) and [New Relic](https://newrelic.com/), aggregated metrics in the application for [Prometheus](https://prometheus.io/), wrote metrics as logs for [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).
+I [sent metrics via UDP]{post:@choose-nearest-language:collect-metrics-in-linux} to [Graphite](https://graphiteapp.org/) (in 2024, a post from 2015 looks funny), used SaaS solutions like [Datadog](https://www.datadoghq.com/) and [New Relic](https://newrelic.com/), aggregated metrics in the application for [Prometheus](https://prometheus.io/), and wrote metrics as logs for [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).

 And there were always nuances:

-- The features of the project's technologies and architecture impose sudden restrictions.
+- The features of the project technologies and architecture impose sudden restrictions.
-- Technical requirements for the completeness, correctness, and accuracy of metrics collide with business constraints on the cost of maintaining infrastructure.
+- Technical requirements for metrics completeness, correctness, and accuracy collide with business constraints on the cost of maintaining infrastructure.
 - Specialized databases for storing [time series](https://en.wikipedia.org/wiki/Time_series) emerge, with which backend developers rarely deal directly.
 - Not to mention the ideology and personal preferences of colleagues.

 Therefore, there is no single ideal way to collect metrics.
-Moreover, the variety of approaches, together with the rapid evolution of the entire field, have produced a huge number of open-source bricks that can be used to build any kind of Frankenstein.
+Moreover, the variety of approaches, together with the rapid evolution of the entire field, has produced a vast number of open-source bricks that can be used to build any Frankenstein.

-So, when time came to implement metrics in [Feeds Fun](https://feeds.fun/), I spend a few days to update my knowledge and put my thoughts in order.
+So, when the time came to implement metrics in [Feeds Fun](https://feeds.fun/), I spent a few days updating my knowledge and organizing my thoughts.

-In this essay, I will share some of my thoughts on the metrics in whole and the solution I have chosen for myself.
-But not in the form of a tutorial, but in the form of theses on topics that I am passionate about.
+In this essay, I will share some of my thoughts on the metrics as a whole and on the solution I have chosen for myself.
+Not in the form of a tutorial but in the form of theses on topics that I am passionate about.

 <!-- more -->